PaulasGitHub/KBE/README.md

 <img src="https://c.tenor.com/SYpRfoThETsAAAAC/black-cat-christmas-tree.gif" alt="A lot of black cats are photoshopped together to resemble the shape of a christmas tree.
 Their eyes are blinking irregularly, mimicking fairy lights." height="500px">

-In the course of the KBE module in winter semester 21/22, the "pineapple project" was created.
-It consists of various microservices and represents a web shop.